GUIDE 2024

 Grant Writer Roles and Responsibilities

-With a quick search, writers check clients’ eligibility for different funding programs and make more notes to present to clients later.
+With a quick search, grant writers check clients’ eligibility for different funding programs and make more notes to present to clients later.

-Writers search on social media, too, trying out different keywords and sifting through RFPs (Requests for Proposals) to check eligibility.
+Grant writers search on social media, too, trying out different keywords and sifting through RFPs (Requests for Proposals) to check eligibility.

 Do Grant Writers Focus on Quick Deliverables?